metagriffin/asset/README.rst

   import asset

-  # call the 'mypackage.foo.myfunc' function
+  # load the 'mypackage.foo.myfunc' function and call it with some parameter
   retval = asset.symbol('mypackage.foo.myfunc')(param='value')

 Load data files from a package: